 15.1 We recognise that children cannot be expected to raise concerns in an environment where staff members fail to do so.
-The school's Whistle Blowing policy is located on the school website and is on the safeguarding board in the school staffroom.
+The school / College Whistle Blowing policy is located on the wall in the staffroom and on the school shared drive.

-Whistleblowing: guidance and code of practice for employers is located: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/415175/bis-15-200-whistleblowing-guidance-for-employers-and-code-of-practice.pdf (March 2015)
+Whistleblowing: guidance and code of practice for employers is located:

+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment data/file/415175/bis-15-200-whistleblowing-guidance-for-employers-and-code-ofpractice.pdf (March 2015)